Andre Iguodala

-Andre Tyler Iguodala (/ɪɡwəˈdɑːlə/ ig-wə-DAH-lə; born January 28, 1984) is an American professional basketball player who plays for the Golden State Warriors of the National Basketball Association (NBA).
-The swingman was an NBA All-Star in 2012 and has been named to the NBA All-Defensive Team twice.
-He has won four NBA championships with the Warriors and was named the NBA Finals Most Valuable Player (MVP) in 2015.
-He was also a member of the United States national team at the 2010 FIBA World Championship and 2012 Summer Olympics, winning the gold medal both times.
+Andre Tyler Iguodala (/ɪɡwəˈdɑːlə/ ig-wə-DAH-lə; born January 28, 1984) is an American former professional basketball player who played for 19 seasons in the National Basketball Association (NBA).
+A swingman, he was an NBA All-Star in 2012 and was named to the NBA All-Defensive Team twice.
+Iguodala won four NBA championships with the Golden State Warriors and was named the NBA Finals Most Valuable Player (MVP) in 2015.
+He was also a member of the U.S. national team at the 2010 FIBA World Championship and 2012 Summer Olympics, winning the gold medal both times.

-Andre Iguodala played college basketball with the Arizona Wildcats.
+Iguodala played college basketball with the Arizona Wildcats.
 After earning first-team all-conference honors in the Pac-10 (known now as the Pac-12) as a sophomore in 2004, he was selected in the 2004 NBA draft with the ninth overall pick by the Philadelphia 76ers.
 Iguodala played for Philadelphia until the summer of 2012 when he joined the Denver Nuggets in a four-team trade.
 He was acquired by Golden State in 2013.
-In 2014–15, he became a reserve for the first time in his career, but played a major bench role.
+In 2014–15, Iguodala became a reserve for the first time in his career, but played a major role.
 He captured the Finals MVP after returning to the starting lineup in the middle of the championship series.
 After three championships and five trips to the Finals with the Warriors, Iguodala had a two-year stint with the Miami Heat, with whom he reached his sixth straight Finals in 2020.
-He returned to the Warriors in 2021 and won his fourth NBA championship the same season, in limited playing time.
+Iguodala returned to Golden State in 2021 and won his fourth NBA championship that season.
+He spent another season with the Warriors before retiring from playing in 2023.

-In February 2019, Iguodala was elected first vice-president of the National Basketball Players Association (NBPA).
-He replaced LeBron James in that role.
-He had previously served as vice-president of the NBPA executive committee starting in 2013.
+From February 2019 to February 2023, Iguodala served as vice-president of the National Basketball Players Association (NBPA).
+On November 9, 2023, the NBPA executive committee appointed him as acting executive director.